Mejituu/spotmicroai-basic-instructions/4. Auto boot, configuration file and calibration/README.md

 The default config file will be generated from the source: https://gitlab.com/custom_robots/spotmicroai/basic-runtime/-/blob/master/spotmicroai.default, which assume you have 2 PCA9685 boards, 1 LCD 16x2 I2C screen and the GPIO 17 port mapped to the 0E port in the PCA9685 boards as explained in the Electronics repository at https://gitlab.com/custom_robots/spotmicroai/electronics

-For security, all your rest_angle values for the servos are set up at 90º in the default configuration
+For safetyness, all your rest_angle values for the servos are set up at 90 degree in the default configuration

+You can validate your json with the following page https://jsonlint.com/

 ## TIP